-Lucien Bonaparte was Napoleon’s brother and the third son of Carlo Bonaparte and Letizia Ramolino.
+Napoleon’s brother Lucien Bonaparte was the third son of Carlo Bonaparte and Letizia Ramolino.
 He was six years younger than Napoleon and born on 21 May 1775 in Ajaccio on the island of Corsica.
 Lucien, like Napoleon, was educated on France’s mainland.
 He was educated at the College of Auton (in eastern France), a military academy in Brienne (north-central France), and a seminary in Aix-en-Provence (southern France).

 A description of Lucien when was he was young was written by 15-year-old Napoleon to his uncle.
 Napoleon described Lucien thusly:

 “He is 9 years old, and 3 feet, 4 inches, and 6 lines tall.
 He is in the sixth class for Latin, and is going to learn all the subjects in the curriculum.
 He shows plenty of good disposition and has good intentions.
 It is to be hoped he will turn out well.
 He is in good health, is a big upstanding boy, quick and impulsive, and he is making a good start.
 He knows French well, and has forgotten all his Italian.”

 Lucien was destined for an ecclesiastical career, but when the French Revolution broke out, he returned to Corsica, not having finished his studies.
 Lucien was not particularly interested in pursuing an ecclesiastical career anyway and, in fact, may not have had the temperament for it.
 He demonstrated impulsivity and political ambition instead.
 In Corsica, he joined the Jacobin Club and served as an outspoken member.
 He also became an ally to the leader of the Jacobins, Maximilien Robespierre, and was briefly imprisoned in Aix-en Provence after the coup of 9 Thermidor (27 July 1794), which deposed Robespierre and led to his execution the next day.